BloomTech-Labs/dep-human-rights-first-fe-a/README.md

 	- Displays the number of incidents per month for a given location `(not functional)`
 	- Initially displays the number of incidents in the data set per month for the last six months `(not functional)`
 	- Dropdown month ranges will allow the user to change the timeline `(not functional)`
+- Incidents Page:
+	- Displays cards with social/news information for available incidents
+	- Allows further filtering to query for a more specific set of incidents
+- Fatalities Page:
+	- Renders a collection of cards

+## Libraries
+- amCharts
+- uikit
+- react query
+-

 ## Requirements
 - [Labs Engineering Standard requirements found here](https://www.notion.so/Human-Rights-First-Roadmap-Labs-28-4725bc357588498587902fed9d9b78c5)

 ## Data Sources